-- Build on Selected Only-Builds territories based only selected boundaries (from Drawing File), and Ignore/Within/Outside Boundary selection options. - Ignore Boundary-Searches all records, regardless if they are inside/outside the selected boundary. - Within Boundary-Searches only records in the selected boundary. - Outside Boundary-Searches only records out of the selected boundary.
+Build on Selected Only: Builds territories based only on selected boundaries (from Drawing File), and Ignore/Within/Outside Boundary selection options.

+Ignore Boundary: Searches all records, regardless if they are inside/outside the selected boundary.

+Within Boundary: Searches only records in the selected boundary.

+Outside Boundary: Searches only records out of the selected boundary.

-After selecting all build parameters, left click on the OK button to start the build process.
+After selecting all build parameters, click OK to start the build process.
 When complete, the territories will be displayed on the map with each territory number displayed.